Skip to main content

 MEDIUM AVAILABILITY

-Halal options are available in areas with Muslim communities, particularly in Kigali.
-Look for restaurants with halal certification.
+You'll find halal food where there are Muslim communities, especially in Kigali.
+Look for restaurants that carry halal certification.

 kosher